The Benefits of Protective Architecture

 Overall, it is the responsibility of property owners and municipalities to ensure that all citizens are given a safe environment where they can go about their business without the risk of serious bodily injury or death.

 If you have been injured in a public space where you should have been protected, you may have grounds for a personal injury claim.
 A successful injury lawsuit can provide you with compensation for losses you’ve suffered, including medical bills, pain and suffering, long-term care, lost wages, and much more.
 But filing a personal injury claim can be a complicated affair, especially when the defendant is a well-insured business owner or government entity.
 To get the compensation you rightly deserve, you’ll need an experienced storefront accident attorney who is not afraid to go to trial on your behalf.
 For nearly two decades, Wayne and Kimberly Grant have been fighting for the rights of Georgia injury victims and their families.
-Let them put their skill and compassion to work on your case by calling (866) 249-5513 or in Atlanta, (404) 995-3955, for a free case evaluation.
+Let them put their skill and compassion to work on your case by calling in Atlanta, (404) 995-3955, for a free case evaluation.